-The curriculum focuses on imparting a strong foundation in computer sciences, while instilling a lifelong love of learning —essential to success in this fast-evolving field.
-The coursework supports learning in both theory and practice, investigating the philosophical underpinnings of the discipline and providing hands-on experience with technological problem-solving.
-Most courses have a lab component, helping students build a strong set of technical skills.
+A degree in computer science focuses on imparting a strong foundation in computer sciences while instilling a lifelong love of learning in this ever-evolving field.
+The coursework supports learning both theory and practice, investigating the philosophical underpinnings of the discipline, and providing hands-on experience with technological problem-solving.

 The MC Experience

 The Department of Computer Science and Physics is a dynamic environment, energized by the relationship between one of science’s oldest disciplines and one of its newest.
 Physics describes the foundation and building blocks of the physical world; computer science is one of the most exciting fields to arise out of that set of rules.
 Students of both must balance theory and practice as they master the art of problem-solving.
 In the Department of Computer Science and Physics, we offer students a chance to experience the challenges and rewards of solving problems and overcoming challenges, using mathematics and technology as tools.
 Coming from a variety of backgrounds, the computer science faculty represent a rich, diverse selection of skills and expertise.

 Hands-on experience comes easily, with an environment that offers students lots of opportunities to demonstrate what they know and put their skills to work.
 State-of-the-art technology and dedicated computer science labs ensure that the right tools for learning are always available.
 Students can also tailor their learning to their goals, with opportunities for individual learning and research.

 Participate in Pi Mu Epsilon, an honor society for mathematics, and help promote mathematics on campus while supporting the scholarly development of your fellow members.

 This degree track offers a comprehensive study of the discipline of computer science, preparing graduates for careers in highly technical fields.